datatribe-collective/data-engineering-learnings/komalazram/README.md

 - Performs JSON schema validation.

 ### Silver Layer
-- Cleans and flattens raw JSON data using Pandas, handling timestamp formats, missing values, and data type conversions.
+- Cleans and flattens raw JSON data using Python, handling timestamp formats, missing values, and data type conversions.
 - Writes cleaned data to a GCS Silver bucket and loads it into a BigQuery staging table.
 - Uses a MERGE operation to update the master BigQuery table with only new or changed records from the staging table.